Find Trade Skills Schools

 The states with the most job growth for Court Clerk are Vermont, Utah, and Texas.
 Watch out if you plan on working in Maryland, Alaska, or New Jersey.
 These states have the worst job growth for this type of profession.

-The salary for Court Clerks ranges between about $25,150 and $60,330 a year.
+The typical yearly salary for Court Clerks is somewhere between $25,150 and $60,330.

 undefined